Dialogic learning: Wells: dialogic inquiry

 Gordon Wells (1999) defines "inquiry" not as a method but as a predisposition for questioning, trying to understand situations collaborating with others with the objective of finding answers.
 "Dialogic inquiry" is an educational approach that acknowledges the dialectic relationship between the individual and the society, and an attitude for acquiring knowledge through communicative interactions.
 Wells points out that the predisposition for dialogic inquiry depends on the characteristics of the learning environments, and that is why it is important to reorganize them into contexts for collaborative action and interaction.
 According to Wells, dialogic inquiry not only enriches individuals' knowledge but also transforms it, ensuring the survival of different cultures and their capacity to transform themselves according to the requirements of every social moment.

 Freire: the theory of dialogic action

 Paulo Freire (1970) states that human nature is dialogic, and believes that communication has a leading role in our life.
 We are continuously in dialogue with others, and it is in that process that we create and recreate ourselves.
 According to Freire, dialogue is a claim in favor of the democratic choice of educators.
 Educators, in order to promote free and critical learning should create the conditions for dialogue that encourages the epistemological curiosity of the learner.
-The goal of the dialogic action is always to reveal the truth interacting with others and the world.
+The goal of the dialogic action is always to reveal the truth by interacting with others and the world.
 In his dialogic action theory, Freire distinguishes between dialogical actions, the ones that promote understanding, cultural creation, and liberation; and non-dialogic actions, which deny dialogue, distort communication, and reproduce power.